 Our teachers plan an interesting and enjoyable curriculum to stimulate children's curiosity, 'botheredness' and their desire to learn; this is the first port of call in supporting excellent pupil behaviour.
 Through a broad and balanced curriculum and a skilled staff of knowledgeable professionals, we expect that all of our children can choose to care for themselves through learning and achievement.
 And that they can also be useful and kind to other people and the environment.

 Kindness.
 It is the highest form of intelligence.

 Equal Different Together

 Alongside a loving family, education is one of the most precious gifts a child will receive.
-Education will enrich their experiences well beyond their childhood, throughout their adult life.
+Education will enrich children's lives now and throughout their life.
 We believe that every child has the right to learn and achieve safely and joyfully.
 Our pupils come to school with very different starting points and therefore we will provide reasonable adjustments for those with additional difficulties.
 To enable all children to thrive and enjoy learning there is a 'no excuses' approach to bullying, hurting other children and disruptive behaviour.
-In short, we treat each child as we would want our own to be treated.
+We treat each child as we would want our own to be treated.

 R.H.
 Tawney - philosopher and economic historian

 This leaflet explains our anti-bullying policy and practice.